 My research is situated in the fields of Human Factors and Organisational Satisfaction.

-My recent research focuses on the development of the Work-Related Quality of Life (WRQoL) scale which is a psychometric tool to measure Stress and the Quality of Working Life in employees.
-The scale has been translated in may languages and is used by organisations and researchers around the world (more information).
+My current research focuses on the development of the Work-Related Quality of Life (WRQoL) scale which is a psychometric tool to measure Stress and the Quality of Working Life in employees.
+The scale has been translated in many languages and is used by organisations and researchers around the world (more information).
 I am regularly funded by organisations around the world to run large-scale WRQoL-based staff surveys and to design and implement other psychometric scales, which recently include those assessing the Wellbeing of Barristers and for National Numeracy.